-Restrictions on an item are set by the library lender.
-You can locate restrictions (if any) on the label on front of your item.
+- Fragile You can locate restrictions on the label on front of your item.

 Where do I return the material?

-Please return your SourceFinder materials to the first or third floor Public Service Desk of W. Frank Steely Library.
+Please return your SourceFinder materials to the first or third floor Access Services Desk of W. Frank Steely Library.

 What web browser should I use?